EMERGING MARKETS-Brazil markets plunge on Rousseff re-election

 and the central bank.

-weaken over the next few years as U.S. Treasury yields rise and
+the next few years as U.S. Treasury yields rise and Brazil tries

 "Without an acceleration in productivity, a further